 Check out my other articles from around Taishun County.

 Like these?
-Then why not leaf through my many other 5s from all across China.
+Then why not leaf through my many other reports from all across China.

 I’ve also written a short story series called Challenged in China.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.